GrowPath’s Cybersecurity Diagnostic and Roundup – 22 Questions For Diagnosing Your Firm

 - Do you utilize the services of an ethical hacker to probe your cyber defenses?

-- Do you have a tested incident response plan in the event of a cyber crisis?
+- Have you developed and tested an incident response plan in the event of a cyber crisis?

 - Do you know the first person you will call in the event of a security event?